 - Proof of Physical (within a year)

 Students may only transfer one time per state guidelines.
 In order to transfer locations, you will need to obtain a re-enrollment certificate from the parent portal where you obtained the original VPK certificate.
 If you have questions please contact the Early Learning Coalition of Seminole, as the VPK office does not issue certificates.
-Please contact the VPK office prior to transferring your student.

 Are VPK students allowed to ride the bus?